White-necked crow: Description

-It has been designated as "Vulnerable" by the IUCN, due to having a severely fragmented population which is mostly decreasing, and several other threats (mainly hunting for both food and as a crop pest, destruction of habitat for agriculture and timber, and attacks on nest sites by the recently arrived pearly-eyed thrasher (Margarops fuscatus)); the same factors that led to its extirpation on Puerto Rico seem to affect the remaining populations on Hispaniola and surrounding islands.

-Habitat
+Distribution and habitat

-It inhabits both lowland and mountain forest, and tolerates degraded areas used for agriculture.
+It inhabits both lowland and mid-elevation mountain forest on Hispaniola, and somewhat tolerates degraded areas used for agriculture, as well as some urban landscapes.

 Diet

 The diet is typical of most forest crows, comprising a large amount of fruit but a degree of invertebrate food is also taken, especially when feeding young.
 Small vertebrate prey has also been found in the stomachs of collected birds, including small native toads and nestlings.
 Bird eggs are also taken when found.

 Reproduction

 The nest is always solitary and built high in a tall tree, though little else concerning their breeding has as yet been recorded.

 Voice

 The voice of the white-necked crow is quite remarkable and unusual for a corvid, described as sounding more like a parrot, and consists of a series of liquid bubbling sounds, squawking, and babbling, mixed with sweet and harsh notes, including some that sound like the common raven (Corvus corax).
+It has been known to imitate the crowing of roosters, as well as other sounds.